-If one current rating and one residual operating current rating of one type (number of poles, instantaneous tripping) of RCBO only is submitted for test, the number of samples to be submitted to the different test series are those indicated in Table A.2 where the minimum performance criteria are also indicated.
+If only one type of RCCB, of one current rating and of one residual current tripping rating is submitted for test, the number of samples to be submitted to the different test series are those indicated in Table A.2 where also the minimum performance criteria are indicated.

-If all samples submitted according to the second column of Table A.2 pass the tests the compliance with the standard is met.
-If only the minimum number given in the third column pass the tests, additional samples as shown in the fourth column shall be tested and all shall then satisfactorily complete the test sequence.
+If all samples submitted according to the second column of Table A.2 pass the tests, compliance with the standard is met.
+If the minimum number given in the third column only pass the tests, additional samples as shown in the fourth column shall be tested and all shall then satisfactorily complete the test sequence.